Dolly Varden (costume): Popular culture

-In the second book of the novel Alexandria Quartet by Lawrence Durrell, Scobie, a gay Binbashi, tells the protagonist Darley that when he cross-dresses he wears a Dolly Varden hat.

-One of the most famous uses of the name in theatre was the Dolly Varden comic opera which opened in 1902 starring Lulu Glaser.
-Although the main character fit the image of the Dickens character, the play itself was based on The Country Wife by William Wycherley.

-Another interesting occurrence of the name is in the eponymous decorative cake, a recipe for which features in the 1980 Australian Women's Weekly Children's Birthday Cake Book.
+The name is also commemorated in an eponymous decorative cake.
+One recipe features in the 1980 Australian Women's Weekly Children's Birthday Cake Book.
 Also known as a 'Princess Cake', the modern Dolly Varden cake uses the torso of a doll (sometimes called a doll pick) inserted into a conical cake which is then decorated as the doll's dress.
 'Dolly Varden' aluminium cake tins are now broadly available from cookware retailers for this purpose.
 The name for the cake no doubt developed from the Dolly Varden dress.
 However, in the late 19th century, the Dolly Varden cake was different.
 Many recipes call for a double layered cake with one layer as a lemon or vanilla cake and the other as a rich spice or fruit cake.
 Chunks of cherries in the cake were often used to mimic the chintz of the fashion.